desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 1. verify that the Child is not currently securely delegated and that at least one of its nameservers is out of bailiwick;

-2. query the CDS/CDNSKEY records at the Child zone apex directly from each of the authoritative servers as determined by the delegation's NS record set;
+2. query the CDS/CDNSKEY records at the Child zone apex from each of the authoritative servers as determined by the delegation's NS record set without caching;

 3. query the CDS/CDNSKEY records located at the Signaling Name under each out-of-bailiwick Signaling Domain using a trusted DNS resolver